Gamal Abdel Nasser: Portrayal in film

 In 1963, Egyptian director Youssef Chahine produced the film El Nasser Salah El Dine ("Saladin The Victorious"), which intentionally drew parallels between Saladin, considered a hero in the Arab world, and Nasser and his pan-Arabist policies.
 Nasser is played by Ahmed Zaki in Mohamed Fadel's 1996 Nasser 56.
 The film set the Egyptian box office record at the time, and focused on Nasser during the Suez Crisis.
 It is also considered a milestone in Egyptian and Arab cinema as the first film to dramatize the role of a modern-day Arab leader.
 Together with the 1999 Syrian biopic Gamal Abdel Nasser, the films marked the first biographical movies about contemporary public figures produced in the Arab world.
 He is portrayed by Amir Boutrous in the Netflix television series The Crown.

 Personal life

-In 1944, Nasser married Tahia Kazem (1920 – 25 March 1992), the daughter of a wealthy Iranian father and an Egyptian mother, both of whom died when she was young.
-She was introduced to Nasser through her brother, Abdel Hamid Kazim, a merchant friend of Nasser's, in 1943.
-After their wedding, the couple moved into a house in Manshiyat al-Bakri, a suburb of Cairo, where they would live for the rest of their lives.
+In 1944, Nasser married Tahia Kazem (1920 – 25 March 1992), the daughter of a wealthy Iranian father and an Egyptian mother, both of whom had died when she was young.
+She had been introduced to Nasser through her brother, Abdel Hamid Kazim, a merchant friend of Nasser's, in 1943.
+After their wedding, the couple moved into a house in Manshiyat al-Bakri, a suburb of Cairo, where they lived for the rest of their lives.
 Nasser's entry into the officer corps in 1937 secured him relatively well-paid employment in a society where most people lived in poverty.
-Nasser and Tahia would sometimes discuss politics at home, but for the most part, Nasser kept his career separate from his family life.
+Nasser and Tahia would sometimes discuss politics at home, but for the most part Nasser kept his career separate from his family life.
 He preferred to spend most of his free time with his children.

-Married in 1944, Nasser and Tahia had two daughters and three sons:
+Nasser and Tahia had two daughters and three sons: